SaaS marketing metrics?

 ❖ Why is CAC important?

-It gives you a clear idea on the performance of your marketing team.
-Let’s say, your CAC is a little more.
+It gives you a clear idea about performing your marketing team.
+Let’s say your CAC is a little more.
 How can you predict the customer will spend more on your business?
 Or the customer leaves after some time so that money spent was for nothing?
 Here comes the next metric to save the day!